-This slaw has been one of my favorite recipes for years.
+This fresh cabbage slaw without mayonnaise has been one of my favorite recipes for years.
 Almost seven years, to be exact.

 It was actually part of another recipe on my site, but since I make it so often I decided it should have its own post.

 It’s so easy, too, especially if you have a food processor with a slicing disk.